riboviz/workflows/cwl/README.md

 See notes on:

 * [Common Workflow Language (CWL)](./CommonWorkflowLanguage.md)
-* [Common Workflow Language User Guide](./CwlUserGuideNotes.md) from working through the examples in the CWL user guide.
+* [Common Workflow Language User Guide Notes](./CwlUserGuideNotes.md) from working through the examples in the CWL user guide.

 ---